Soil Fungi Master Class – Chicago, IL – Aug. 23-30

-THIS AUGUST, JOIN PETER MCCOY AND NANCE KLEHM FOR AN UNPRECEDENTED 7-DAY COURSE ON THE ECOLOGY, CULTIVATION, AND REGENERATIVE APPLICATIONS OF SOIL FUNGI.
+THIS AUGUST, JOIN AUTHORS PETER MCCOY AND NANCE KLEHM FOR A 7-DAY IMMERSION INTO THE ECOLOGY, CULTIVATION, AND REGENERATIVE APPLICATIONS OF SOIL FUNGI.

-Fungi began building Earth’s soils over 600 million years ago and today they are still found inhabiting nearly all soils, from the ocean floor, to desert and Antarctic crusts, to high alpine meadows.
-In all these environments, fungi structure, refine, and nourish the soil web in ways that directly determine the assembly of microbial, plant, and animal communities across habitats.
+Fungi began building Earth’s soils over 600 million years ago and today they are found inhabiting nearly all soils, from the ocean floor, to desert and Antarctic crusts, to high alpine meadows.
+In all these environments, fungi structure, refine, and nourish the soil web in unique ways that profoundly influence the microbial, plant, and animal communities across habitats.

-Despite these profound influences, soil fungi have been historically difficult to study and largely overlooked in environmental assessment and land management strategies.
-This Master Class will resolve this important problem by providing participants with the language, tools, and experiences needed to integrate the study of soil fungi into any soil-related practice—all within a dynamic educational format offered nowhere else in the world.
+Despite their various roles, soil fungi have been historically difficult to study and largely overlooked in environmental assessment and land management strategies.
+This Master Class is meant to address this important oversight by providing participants with the language, tools, and experiences needed to integrate the study of soil fungi into any soil-related practice.

-Designed for food growers, environmentalists, citizen scientists, permaculturalists, fungal enthusiasts, and (rural or urban) homesteaders of all backgrounds, this Master Class will empower participants to dive into the emergent field of soil fungi science, helping them and their community create more ecologically-informed designs, anywhere in the world.
+Designed for food growers, environmentalists, citizen scientists, permaculturalists, fungal enthusiasts, and homesteaders of all backgrounds, this Master Class will empower participants to dive into the emergent field of soil fungi science, helping them and their community create more ecologically-informed designs, anywhere in the world.